 \begin{enumerate}[label=(\alph*)] \item There is no representation of `there exists a comparison point $v \in X \setminus \{ u \}$' in \textswab{S}-mode notation.
 This turns out to be an unimportant omission, since it omits only meaningless mode maps that violate at least one of the axioms \AP, \CP, or \LP\ from \Cref{defn:axioms}.

 \item Neither `there exists a comparison sequence $(v_{n})_{n \in \bN} \to v$' nor `for all approximating sequences $(u_{n})_{n \in \bN} \to u$' can be expressed in \textswab{S}-mode notation.
-These too turn out to be unimportant omissions, since any meaningful mode definition using them is equivalent to another expression that does not use them.
+These too turn out to be unimportant omissions, since any meaningful mode map using them is equal to another mode map that does not use them.
 These equivalences are listed in \Cref{fig:periodic_table}(\subref{fig:table_of_21}).

 \item If present, the quantifier `for all null sequences $(r_{n})_{n \in \bN}$' comes first in \textswab{S}-mode notation.
 This turns out to be the sole important omission of \Cref{defn:letter_notation}: the systematic approach of \Cref{subsec:structured_small-ball_modes,subsec:verification_of_axioms} will uncover a single, novel, meaningful mode type strictly intermediate between \sws- and \sww-modes in which this quantifier appears in the (highly counterintuitive) final position.
 We dub this the \emph{exotic} mode owing to its unusual order of logical quantifiers and assign it a shorthand letter, $\swe$, \`a la \textswab{S}-mode notation. \end{enumerate} \end{remark}